smurfix/asyncswagger11/README.rst

 About
 -----

-asyncswagger11 is a trio-compatible clone of swagger.py, capable of understanding Swagger 1.1 definitions (only).
+asyncswagger11 is an anyio-compatible clone of swagger.py, capable of understanding Swagger 1.1 definitions (only).

 As swagger has been renamed to OpenAPI which by now has version 3.0